karlwestin/here-application/README.md

 - more/better styles - its very bare bones right now, sorry had no time for this
 - display more repository information in the detail view
 - use some sort of routing library instead of my own home-built one (had no time for this)
+- check browser compatibility (I've only tested firefox and chrome tbh)
 - filtering/sorting the lists
 - a selenium test
 - cache `fetch` requests, to save github pings/offline mode